zoom-care/candidate-project-java/README.md

 1. Create a Fork of the repository into your personal GitHub space.
 2. Implement the feature as described above.
 3. Create a Pull Request back to the original project.

+## Swagger docs
+The swagger documentation is in [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)